andkrau/NuanceResurrection/Readme.txt

 Nuance 0.5.0
 Copyright 2002 - 2007 Mike Perry
-Continued with the released source by Carsten Wächter in 2020 NUON is a trademark of Genesis Microchip, Inc.
+Continued using the released source by Carsten Wächter in 2020 NUON is a trademark of Genesis Microchip, Inc.

 License Agreement